 Maybe you have no plans or need to cut firewood, fell trees, or clear brush, but you do have a yard full of shrubs and trees that require regular pruning, and you’d like an easier method than using manual loppers.
 If so, then you’ll love the Milwaukee M12 Fuel Hatchet Pruning Saw.
-Its 6-inch bar, 12-volt battery, and brushless motor combine to make quick work of pruning tasks all around the garden; you can even cut hardwood branches up to 3 inches in diameter.
+Its 6-inch bar, 12-volt battery, and brushless motor combine to make quick work of pruning tasks, including hardwood branches up to 3 inches in diameter.

 While the bar is short, the chainsaw still boasts plenty of big features.
-The battery allows you to make up to 120 cuts per charge.
+The battery allows you to make up to 120 cuts per charge in 2-inch oak.
 You also get an automatic oiler, easily accessed knob for adjusting chain tension, and even metal bucking spikes to keep branches steady while you cut.
-The compact size and light weight of this pruning saw makes it easy to maneuver, so you’ll only clip the branches you’re aiming for.
+The compact size and light weight of this pruning saw makes it easy to maneuver, so you only clip the branches you aim for.
 It’s an excellent addition to the toolshed of any avid gardener.

 DEWALT DCPS620M1 20V MAX XR 8-Inch Pole Saw